• Skip to primary navigation

 So, if you have no idea where to put your money and get a good return in the short term, here is a list of some of the best short-term investments to inspire you.

-If you feel dissatisfied with the meager interest rates traditional banks in your area offer on savings accounts, you can consider switching to an online bank.
+If you feel dissatisfied with the meager interest rates traditional savings accounts offer, you can consider switching to an online bank with high-yield savings accounts.

 One of the advantages of online savings accounts is that you can withdraw your funds whenever you want.
-Moreover, the FDIC covers your investment.
+Moreover, the FDIC covers your bank account.
 You also don’t have to pay any fees in most cases, though some banks do require a minimum balance.

 Worthy Bonds